 Main muscle: Hamstrings

-Other muscles: Forearm, Glutes, Shoulders, Traps, Lower back, Quads, Calves
+Other muscles: Triceps, Glutes, Shoulders, Traps, Lower back, Quads, Calves

 Mechanics type: compound

-- Begin the first pull by driving through the heels, extending your knees.
-Your back angle should stay the same, and your arms should remain straight.
-Move the weight with control as you continue to above the knees.
+- Begin the first pull by driving through the front of the heels, raising the bar from the ground.
+The back angle should stay the same until the bar passes the knees.

 - Transition into the second pull by extending through the hips knees and ankles, driving the bar up as quickly as possible.
 The bar should be close to the body.
 At peak extension, shrug the shoulders and allow the elbows to flex to the side.

 - As you move your feet into the receiving position, a slightly wider position, pull yourself below the bar as you elevate the bar overhead.
 The bar should be received in a partial squat.
 Continue raising the bar to the overhead position, receiving the bar locked out overhead.

 - Return to a standing position with the weight over head.